 - 12 times the resources of an audio-only call.

-Each conference instance on each node reserves 1 HD connection for a backplane, to allow the conference to become geographically distributed if required.
+Each conference instance on each Transcoding Conferencing Node reserves 1 HD connection for a backplane, to allow the conference to become geographically distributed if required.
 The exceptions to this are:

 - Deployments with a single Conferencing Node.
 In such cases, no backplanes will ever be required, so capacity is not reserved.